 3. Gift Idea: the book A Wine Tourists' Guide: Visiting Tasting Rooms blog

-6. Opening our Qvevri Wine in Georgia blog
+8. Opening the Qvevri in the Country Georgia blog

 10. Sonoma State University Wine Club blog

 Wine Trail Traveler visited several wineries in Maryland and Pennsylvania during May and June.